roman-milk/roman-milk.github.io/laura-jim-and-i.md

  I had no reason to doubt the report and photos from Gary's detective, but photos could be doctored and Gary did have an agenda.
 I wanted to be dead certain before I took action so I went back to the office and called a friend who worked for an insurance agency and asked him who they used to investigate suspicious claims.
 Armed with that information I called and made an appointment and thirteen days later I had my certainty.
 On Wednesdays when Jim was supposedly out visiting job sites he was actually meeting Laura and the Comfort Inn on Melrose.
 How she managed to get off work for their meetings I had no idea.

  All that was left was for me to decide what to do.
 Actually I knew what I wanted to do, but I needed to find a way to make it work.
 Two hours with an attorney got me a list of things I could do and couldn't do and a list of things I should do.
 We were a no fault state and so everything would have to be split equally between us.
 My concern was going to be avoiding giving her a dime of what I realized from the sale of my half of the company.
 I finally had to accept that the only way I could do that was lie.
 Even then she would still get some of it.
-Report_Story #3